exfinen/react-biorhythm/README.md

 # react-biorhythm

-Fun React component to display a biorhythm graph on screen
+A fun React component to display a biorhythm graph on screen

 ![screenshot](./screenshot.png)